ukwa/ukwa-pywb/integration-test/README.md

 The archived version of the 'acid test' page looks pretty poor in OWB, although it renders okay in proxy mode (use `localhost:8090` as your proxy for that to work).

+### Automated Feature Testings ###

+Some automated tests are set up to verify specific features.
+Once

+    docker-compose run populate

+has run successfully, you should be able to run the tests using

+    docker-compose run test